UUUUUwUUUUU/SAE3.01-Public/README.md

     ```

-6. Start the development server by running:
+5. Start the development server by running:

     ```Shell
     npm run dev

     ```

-    Or build using:

-    ```Shell
-    npm run launch

-    ```

 > [!NOTE]
 > Closing Visual Studio Code will also close the npm dev server.

-7. Open [http://localhost:3000/](http://localhost:3000/) in your browser to access the app
+6. Open [http://localhost:3000/](http://localhost:3000/) in your browser to access the app

 &nbsp;